If you’re wondering how to learn Japanese or what’s the best way to learn it, you might be interested in exploring your language learning style.

 At the beginner level, make use of activities such as these free worksheets where you can copy out common words and phrases.
 It serves as writing practise and vocabulary drills in one!

-You’ll also probably get the most out of your language learning if you are able to study alone in a quiet area without distractions.
+You’ll probably get the most out of your language learning if you are able to study alone in a quiet area without distractions.

 Reading/writing learners enjoy using lists, headings, bullet points and other types of annotations which are organised in a way that they can read over and over again to help retain information and store it in their long-term memory.